TheMagnificent11/themagnificent11/README.md

 - 🔭 I’m currently working on [Lewee](https://github.com/TheMagnificent11/lewee)
 - 🌱 I’m currently learning how to push traces and metrics to from .Net applications to Grafana.
 - 👯 I’m looking to collaborate on [Lewee](https://github.com/TheMagnificent11/lewee).
-- 🤔 I’m looking for help with infrastruce as code solutions for deploying the to Azure Kubernetes Service, while uses Azure AD B2C for authentication and Azure Key Vault for secret management.
+- 🤔 I’m looking for help using .Net Aspire to deploy applications to Azure Container Apps while using Azure AD B2C for authentication and Azure Key Vault for secret management.
 - 💬 Ask me about domain-driven design or football.
 - 📫 How to reach me:
   - [Mastodon](https://hachyderm.io/@sajilicious)